Teenage Mutant Ninja Turtles (1990 film): Plot

-The turtles return to their lair, finding Danny hiding there.
-While the turtles are sleeping, Danny returns to the Foot's hideout and meets with Splinter, followed by Casey.
-Splinter tells Danny the story of how, when he was still an ordinary rat, he learned ninjutsu from his former master, the ninja Hamato Yoshi.
-Fellow ninja Oroku Saki rivalled with Yoshi over the love of a woman, Tang Shen, who fled with Yoshi to New York to avoid conflict with Saki; however, Saki pursued and killed them.
-Shredder discovers Danny and realizes that the turtles have returned, ordering Splinter to be killed.
-Casey and Danny free Splinter and defeat Shredder's lieutenant Tatsu, before convincing the remaining Foot members of Shredder's manipulations.
+The turtles find Danny hiding in their lair, and Casey follows him to the Foot’s hideout.
+Splinter tells Danny that as an ordinary pet in Japan, he learned ninjutsu from watching his master, the ninja Hamato Yoshi.
+To escape conflict with his rival, Oroku Saki, over the love of a woman, Tang Shen, Yoshi fled with Shen to New York, where they were killed by a vengeful Saki.
+Splinter suggests Saki is linked to the Foot, while Shredder finds Danny and realizes that the turtles have returned, ordering Splinter to be killed.
+Casey and Danny free Splinter and defeat Shredder's lieutenant Tatsu, before convincing the remaining Foot members that they have been manipulated by Shredder.